smhwkr/bedlam/README.md

 Because the pieces all occupy either 2 x 2 x 3 or 1 x 3 x 3 cells, there are up to 18 placements per piece per rotation.
 Then, because piece 0 is allowed only 1 rotation (for symmetry breaking), the maximum number of UIDs is 5202 (or 5303 if we also assign a UID to the empty bitmask).

-Another useful observation is that bitmasks corresponding to different valid placements of a particular rotation of a piece, are all bit-shifted versions of one another.
+Another useful observation is that bitmasks for different valid placements of a particular rotation of a piece, are all bit-shifted versions of one another.
 I call the version which occupies the first cell (i.e. where bit 0 of the bitmask is set) the base bitmask.
 The base bitmasks can be identified by their rotation ID (RID) which is a combination of the piece and rotation.
 ```